andylizf/MyCV/resume.typ

 )

 #resume-item[
-  - Member of Turing Honors Class, which is an elite CS program for top talented students
+  - Member of Turing Honors Class, which is an elite CS program for top talented students.
-  - GPA: #strong("3.8")/4.0 (Top 5%, Ranked 5/136)
+  - GPA: 3.8/4.0 (Top 5%, Ranked #strong("5")/136)
 ]

-// #resume-entry(
-//   title: "The High School Affiliated to Renmin University of China (RDFZ)",
-//   location: "Beijing, China",
-//   date: "2019 - 2022",
-//   description: "High School Diploma",
-// )

-// #resume-item[
-//   - Leads KEEER Club, developing tech platforms for school charity events and volunteer activities
-// ]

 = Experience